Senior Gleaners of San Diego County

 Donate funds or services

-Donated funds support all facets of the work including van operation and maintenance, warehouse rental and insurance.
+Donated funds support all facets of the work including van operation and maintenance, fuel purchase and insurance.
 We have very low administrative costs.
 All donations directly support the work of the organization.

 Mail your tax-deductible check to support our work to: